vlucas/phpdotenv/UPGRADING.md

 # Upgrading Guide

+## V4 to V5

+1. The `Dotenv\Dotenv` constructor now expects only an instance of `Dotenv\Store\StoreInterface` to the third parameter.
+2. Scalar typehints have been added to the public interface.
+3. The parser now returns a result type instead of raising an exception.
+This change is strictly internal, and most users won't notice a differnce.
+The responsibility for rasising an exception has simply been shifted up to the caller.
+4. Adapters have been refactored again, with changes to the repositories.
+In particular, the repository builder has been tweaked.
+It now expects to be explicitly told if you want to use the default adapters or not, and expects individual readers and writers to be added, one by one.
+Similar changes have been applied to the store factory.

 ## V4.0 to V4.1

 There are no breaking changes in this release, but the `Dotenv\Dotenv` constructor now expects either an array of file paths as the third parameter, or an instance of `Dotenv\Store\StoreInterface`.
 Passing an array is deprecated, and will be removed in V5.